QuentinRa/blog.quentinra.dev/games/unity/scripts/index.md

 <div class="row row-cols-lg-2"><div>

-A coroutines is a task that can be paused.
+A coroutine is a task that can be paused.
 They are quite used for tasks such as animations and delays.
-It's a normal function that has multiple returns according to our need:
+It's a normal function that has multiple returns according to our needs:

 * `yield return null`: pause until the next frame/update call
 * `yield return ...`